A middle seat on an overnight flight to Luanda with Angola Airlines.

 I walked a few more paces and entered the Jardim Tunduru: Maputo’s botanical gardens, where a large wedding party was assembled.
 Tinny hip-hop blared out from someone’s phone as everyone in the group began to dance and shriek and I was reminded of the fact that I am the awkwardest of all awkward white dancers to have ever badly danced the earth.

-When one of the locals waved at me, I quickly scuttled past in case they asked me to join in.
+When one of the locals waved at me, I waved back then quickly scuttled past in case they asked me to join in.

 The botanical gardens were small, so I left after spending several minutes walking down every path that didn’t lead to the dancing bride.